Break the Silence

 - 24 students will make an attempt that requires treatment by a doctor or nurse

 Piedmont has four school counselors who can meet with students in the Counseling Office to discuss any of the issues above.
 Our counselors are Rachel Seighman, Sarah Mitchell, Joanna Ellis, and Stacey Butera.
 In addition, there are other UCPS staff resources who can assist students with social/emotional needs.
-Club advisors: Andy Fisher and Janet Smith.
+Club advisors: Erica Henderson and Janet Smith.